-This property is subject to the provisions of the WCO because the property is greater than 40,000 square feet in size, and it contains more than 10,000 square feet of existing woodland.
+This property is subject to the provisions of the WCO because the property is greater than 40,000 square feet in size and it contains more than 10,000 square feet of existing woodland.
 A Type 1 Tree Conservation Plan (TCP1-004-2019) was submitted with the preliminary plan application.

 The overall site contains a total of 17.48 acres of net tract woodlands, 1.63 acres of 100-year floodplain woodlands and has a woodland conservation threshold of 3.50 acres (20 percent).
-This site proposes to clear 15.44 acres of woodland, 0.16 acre of 100-year floodplain woodlands, and 0.07 acre of off-site woodlands resulting in a woodland conservation requirement of 8.68 acres.
-The TCP1 shows that the requirement will be met with 2.04 acres of on-site preservation, 0.47 acre of on-site reforestation, and 6.17 acres of off-site woodland conservation.
+This site proposes to clear 15.44 acres of woodland, 0.16 acre of 100-year floodplain woodlands and 0.07 acre of off-site woodlands resulting in a woodland conservation requirement of 8.68 acres.
+The TCP1 proposes to meet the requirement with 2.04 acres of on-site preservation, 0.47 acre of on-site reforestation, and 6.17 acres of off-site woodland conservation.

 During the Subdivision and Development Review Committee meeting on May 17, 2019, a trail was recommended along General Lafayette Boulevard and through the on-site PMA area south toward an existing trail connection.
-The trail alignment should be collocated with the proposed utility connections to the extent possible.
+At this time, no clearing is shown for this trail and the clearing will be evaluated on the TCP2.
+The trail alignment should be colocated with the proposed utility connections to the extent possible.